mtrevisan/Boxon/README.md

 - `radix`: radix of the number field when written to the message, optional.

 #### description
-Defines a sub-field of an alternative field of the configuration message.
+Defines a subfield of an alternative field of the configuration message.

 #### annotation type
 This annotation is bounded to a variable.